-Although the entire body may itch, the most common locations for the lesions of scabies include:
+Although the entire body may itch, the most common locations for the lesions of scabies include the:

-- Breasts of females and genitalia of males
+- Breasts of females and genitals of males.

-Although in adults it is rare to see lesions on the face, scalp, and neck, these areas are commonly affected in children aged younger than 2 years.
+Although in adults it is rare to see lesions from scabies on the face, scalp, and neck, these areas are commonly affected in children aged younger than 2 years.

-The most obvious signs of scabies are pink-to-red bumps, which can look like pimples or bug bites, sometimes with scale or a scab on them.
-However, the tell-tale lesion of scabies is the burrow, which is small and often difficult to see.
-Typically, a burrow appears as a small, thread-like, scaly line (3-10 mm long), sometimes with a tiny black speck (the burrowing mite) at one end.
+The most obvious signs of scabies are pink-to-red papules (small, solid bumps), sometimes with scale or a scab on them.
+In darker skin colors, the redness may be harder to see, or it may appear purple or brown.
+The telltale sign of scabies is the burrow, which is a small, thread-like, scaly line (3-10 mm long), sometimes with a tiny black speck (the burrowing mite) at one end.
 The adult mite is about 0.3 mm long and is very difficult to see.
-Scabies mites crawl; they do not jump or fly.

 People who are exposed to scabies may not develop itchy lesions for up to 6 weeks after becoming infested, as the immune system takes some time to develop an allergic response to the mites.
 However, individuals who have had scabies before may develop the rash within several days of re-exposure.

-A severe form of scabies, called Norwegian scabies or crusted scabies, is seen in:
+A severe form of scabies called crusted scabies is sometimes seen, especially in:

-In people with Norwegian/crusted scabies, the skin is covered with thick, white scales and crusts.
+In people with crusted scabies, the skin is covered with thick, white scales and crusts.
 The lesions are widespread, appearing over the scalp, face, elbows, knees, palms, and soles of the feet.
-Interestingly, these infestations may not be itchy, although the lesions may contain up to two million mites.
+Interestingly, these infestations may not be itchy, although the lesions may contain up to 2 million mites.

-Scabies requires prescription medication in order to stop the infestation.
-Once you are under a doctor’s care, there are steps you can take to prevent scabies from coming back:
+Scabies requires prescription medication to treat the infestation.
+Once you have started treatment, there are steps you can take to remove scabies mites from the household and prevent reinfestation: